 Outdoor clothing.
 You will be issued ECW clothing as you pass through Christchurch or Punta Arenas.
 Special arrangements will be made if you are taking other routes to Antarctica.
+The ECW clothing system is a multi-layered insulating system that protects participants during emergency or survival situations.
 This clothing will include the outer garments necessary for warmth and dryness, pile jackets and pants, gloves, thermal boots, and other items.
-Depending on your work, you may also be issued special safety gear (e.g., hard hats, goggles) upon arrival at your work site.
+Depending on your work, you may also be issued special clothing and safety gear (e.g., hard hats, goggles) upon arrival at your work site.

 If you are experienced in cold weather conditions, you may add your own cold weather gear (e.g., hiking boots, parka, gloves) for field use.
+Participants who have recently deployed through USAP may substitute some or all of the USAP-supplied ECW gear with their own clothing.
 Be sure these items are clean and free of soil or plant material before packing them (check the Velcro®).
 A lightweight windbreaker is useful in McMurdo during the austral summer.